-The analysis confirmed that three complaints related to dissatisfaction with staff.
+The analysis confirmed that four complaints related to dissatisfaction with staff.
 Details of these complaints are provided below:

-- Case 10 This complaint was investigated in accordance with Stage 1 of the procedure.
+• Case 13 - This complaint was investigated in accordance with Stage 1 of the procedure.
 The complaint was received from a tenant who was unhappy after a member of staff had contacted her to discuss her rent payment date.
 The complainant stated that she was aware that her rent was due in advance.
 The complainant was advised that she was contacted as it was extremely close to the end of the month and payment had not yet been received.
 The intention behind the telephone call was to simply remind the tenant that the payment was due in order that she did not fail to qualify for the tenant reward scheme.
 The complainant confirmed that she was happy with the explanation provided.
-The complaint was not upheld. - Case 11 This complaint was investigated in accordance with Stage 1 of the procedure.
+The complaint was not upheld.

+- Case 14 This complaint was investigated in accordance with Stage 1 of the procedure.
 The complaint was received from a tenant who was unhappy after overhearing a staff member discussing the condition of the common close with a contractor.
 The complainant believed that the comments were made about her.
 Following investigation, it was confirmed that the staff member had visited the property with the close cleaning contractor and that a discussion had taken place regarding the stair cleaning service.
 The discussion related to the contractor and not residents.
 This was confirmed to complainant who was happy with the outcome.
-The complaint was not upheld. - Case 12 This complaint was investigated in accordance with Stage 1 of the procedure.
+The complaint was not upheld. - Case 15 This complaint was investigated in accordance with Stage 1 of the procedure.
 The complaint was received from a tenant who was unhappy that a staff member had advised the DWP that her monthly rent was charged on a weekly basis which resulted in an overpayment of Universal Credit.
 An investigation was carried out during which it was confirmed that this error had been made by a member of staff.
 The Association issued an apology to the complainant.
 Training was also provided to Housing Services staff with a view to preventing such errors happening in the future.
-The complaint was upheld.
+The complaint was upheld. - Case 16 This complaint was investigated in accordance with Stage 1 of the procedure.
+The complaint was received from a tenant who was unhappy that a staff member had visited her property in relation to an estate management issue.
+The complainant who was not home at the time of the visit stated that the staff member had been aggressive towards a member of her household.
+The investigating officer interviewed the member of staff who confirmed that the complainant was not home.
+He advised that he introduced himself and asked if the household member would pass a message to the tenant requesting they contact the office.
+The staff member denied being aggressive and stated that he did not enter the property but simply passed on the message before leaving.
+The investigating officer contacted the complainant who advised that the household member had later claimed that the staff member had not been aggressive but she had simply felt unsure because she was not expecting any visitors to the property.
+The complaint was not upheld.

-The analysis confirmed that four complaints related to dissatisfaction with a contractor.
+The analysis confirmed that six complaints related to dissatisfaction with a contractor.
 Details of these complaints are provided below: